petrushinov/DataLogger_Example/README.md

 # DataLogger_Example

+About me:
+This is my first project.
+The aim is to demonstrate my skills in compiling algorithms and their implementation.
+I'm not a professional programmer.
+I have over 10 years of experience in the field of hardware.
+This is the reason why my professional path turned to programming.

+The project:
 This is an example project of a datalogger based on the sends data to a server via wireless to the internet.
+My plan is that project will develop in the future with more modules.

+Hardware:
 For wireless connection to WIFI network, my choice is  esp-wroom-02.
 This WIFI module communicates with external MCU via UART with AT commands.